6millionbees/6millionbees/README.md

 I am the Lead Programmer (only programmer) for FRC team 9176 *go steel sturgeons* 🦈!!!!
 Currently the evil combination of Trapazoid profile + Feedforward controller + PID controller that we need for our climb is KICKING MY ASS.
 It doesn't help that I basically have no idea what I'm doing half the time and we don't have any mentors or students that know a single thing about programming anything, aside from 2 of the engineering students that had a small *very small* course on programming an arduino with C.

 #### Golgotha
 Because I have no chill I am also working on programming a little passion project.
 You don't get any details about it as I have just started.
-The only thing you get to know is that it's an text based RPG made using python curses and two other secret libraries that will help us later.
+It broke containment and transformed into a full blown game... help me.

 <sub>This README was last updated on 4/27/2026</sub>